• Skip to main content

 How long does the treatment plan typically take?

-Most families complete treatment in about 4 to 6 weeks, with sessions held five days a week.
-Each session takes about 30–45 minutes.
+Most families complete treatment over 4 to 6 weeks, with sessions held five days per week.
+Each session typically lasts 30–45 minutes.

 Is the treatment painful or uncomfortable?

-Not at all.
-Children may feel a gentle tapping on the scalp during stimulation, but it’s not painful.
-Many find sessions relaxing, and often parents tell us their child looks forward to coming in for their daily treatment.
+No. Children may feel a gentle tapping sensation on the scalp during stimulation, but treatment is not painful.
+Many children find sessions relaxing.

 Can I stay with my child during sessions?